SeanLehey/Configuring-a-Local-LLM-and-Connecting-it-to-a-Retrieval-Augmented-Generation-RAG-Database/README.md

 As we can see, the LLM is providing legitimate GDScript code for implementing WASD movement for our 2D character.
 It even provides supplementary information on assigning input maps in the project settings - a crucial step and another indicator that our RAG is working as intended.

 ## Final Thoughts
+I'd call this project a success!
+We cleaned, chunked, embedded, and connected Godot's offline GDScript documentation repository to a local LLM, and demonstrated that it works as intended.
+The most important takeaway is that this methodology can be applied to other databases as well.
+Using textbooks (non-commercially), documentation, and other long-form written content as RAGs will achieve the same effect for various learning goals.

+I'd say the only bottleneck I foresee with a project like this is local compute.
+I'm running a pretty beefy laptop with a mobile 5090 and 64GB of DDR5 RAM, but I know that's not accessible to everyone due to the absurd hardware prices we're seeing in early 2026.
+As it stands now, even builds like mine pale in comparison to the compute behind paid SaaS services like Claude, Gemini, or ChatGPT.

+But while this started as a proof of concept, I'm actually quite pleased with the performance I'm seeing from local models and the RAG as we processed it.
+I'll definitely be using this to assist with my game development hobby and other pursuits as well.